WDegan/metafootage-davinci-resolve/README.md

 ## Key features

 ### Cinematic descriptions
-Descriptions are written for editors, not machines—focused on what’s happening in the shot and how it looks and feels during a real cut.
+Descriptions are written for editors. focused on what’s happening in the shot and how it looks and feels during a real cut.

 ### Adjustable frame sampling
 Choose how many frames per clip are analyzed (3, 5, or 7) to balance speed, cost, and descriptive depth.